pypy/pypy/pypy/doc/rlib.rst

 The parsing process builds up a tree consisting of instances of ``Symbol`` and ``Nonterminal``, the former corresponding to tokens, the latter to nonterminal symbols.
-Both classes live in the `pypy.rlib.parsing.tree`_ module.
+Both classes live in the `pypy/rlib/parsing/tree.py`_ module.
 You can use the ``view()`` method ``Nonterminal`` instances to get a pygame view of the parse tree.